Angoulême International Comics Festival: Official prizes

 The four-day festival is notable for awarding several prestigious prizes in cartooning.
 The awards at Angoulême were originally called the Alfred awards, after the pet auk from Zig et Puce by Alain Saint-Ogan.
 In 1989, the name changed to the Alph-art awards, honoring the final, unfinished Tintin album by Hergé.
 In 2003, the Alph-art name was dropped, and they are now simply called "The Official Awards of the International Comics Festival" (le Palmarès Officiel du Festival international de la bande dessinée).
 In 2007, Lewis Trondheim (2006 Grand Prix winner) created a mascot for the festival, Le Fauve (The Wildcat), and since 2008 the prize winners have received wildcat statuettes, with the Best Album statuette coated in gold.
 Since this year, the award is called the fauve and the best album, the fauve d'or.
-The prizes were reorganized too, to create a pool of 40-60 albums, called "official selections," from which are awarded the "Best Album" prize, five "Angoulême Essentials," one "Revelation Essential" (given to rookie creators), and one Essential chosen by the public.
+The prizes were reorganized too, to create a pool of 40-60 albums, called "official selections", from which are awarded the "Best Album" prize, five "Angoulême Essentials", one "Revelation Essential" (given to rookie creators), and one Essential chosen by the public.
 The Heritage Essential (for reprinted material) and Youth Essential are selected from separate nominee pools.

 Additionally, the Grand Prix de la ville d'Angoulême is awarded each year to a living creator honoring their lifetime achievement, and the Grand Prix winner becomes president of the next year's festival.
 Traditionally, the president heads the prize jury of the next year's festival, illustrates the festival poster, and is given an exhibition of his or her work.
-In 50 years, only three women have been awarded the prize: Florence Cestac, Rumiko Takahashi, and Julie Doucet.
+Four women have been awarded the prize: French author Florence Cestac, Japanese mangaka Rumiko Takahashi, Canadian Julie Doucet, and British cartoonist Posy Simmonds.